GSA/digitalgov.gov/content/old-docs/mobile.md

     <div class="widget-wrap">
       <div class="post clearfix">
         <div class="featpage-image">
-          <a title="Permanent Link to How Government will Accelerate Anytime, Anywhere Services and Information in 2015" href="https://www.WHATEVER/2015/01/29/how-government-will-accelerate-anytime-anywhere-services-and-information-in-2015/" rel="bookmark">{{< legacy-img src="//s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/hp-featured-348-x-226-Globe-and-Computer-Keyboard-Feng-iStock-Thinkstock-110828839.jpg" alt="How Government will Accelerate Anytime, Anywhere Services and Information in 2015" >}}</a>
+          <a title="Permanent Link to How Government will Accelerate Anytime, Anywhere Services and Information in 2015" href="{{< relref "2015-01-29-how-government-will-accelerate-anytime-anywhere-services-and-information-in-2015.md" >}}" rel="bookmark">{{< legacy-img src="//s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/hp-featured-348-x-226-Globe-and-Computer-Keyboard-Feng-iStock-Thinkstock-110828839.jpg" alt="How Government will Accelerate Anytime, Anywhere Services and Information in 2015" >}}</a>
         </div>

         <h4 class="post-title">
-          <a href="https://www.WHATEVER/2015/01/29/how-government-will-accelerate-anytime-anywhere-services-and-information-in-2015/">How Government will Accelerate Anytime, Anywhere Services and Information in 2015</a>
+          <a href="{{< relref "2015-01-29-how-government-will-accelerate-anytime-anywhere-services-and-information-in-2015.md" >}}">How Government will Accelerate Anytime, Anywhere Services and Information in 2015</a>
         </h4>
       </div>
     </div>